ieru/kosa/README.md

 $ sudo rackup config.ru
 ( use '$ sudo rvm all do rackup config.ru', if you are using rvm )

-This will be the result if everithings is Ok:
+This will be the result if everything's Ok:

 [2013-11-04 23:22:27] INFO  WEBrick 1.3.1
 [2013-11-04 23:22:27] INFO  ruby 1.9.2 (2012-04-20) [x86_64-darwin12.5.0]